sulu/web-js/UPGRADE.md

 # 2.0.0

+## Api service dataType changed

+The api service will now use json dataType instead of html.
+So if HTML should be returned, you should use `$.ajax` instead.

 ## Multiple call service arguments

 Its now possible to provide multiple arguments to a service call for this